secartifacts/secartifacts.github.io/_conferences/usenixsec2024/tips.md

-Unfortunately, artifacts sometimes miss badges because they were not tested on a clean setup, or not documented enough, or because running experiments is too error-prone due to complex manual steps. **This year, we provide checklists for authors and evaluators** to help prepare and evaluate artifacts, minimizing the risk of an artifact unnecessarily missing a badge.
+Unfortunately, artifacts sometimes miss badges because they were not tested on a clean setup, or not documented enough, or because running experiments is too error-prone due to complex manual steps.
+We provide these checklists for authors and evaluators to help prepare and evaluate artifacts, minimizing the risk of an artifact unnecessarily missing a badge.